 Corned beef hits the dining table with its meaty, salty, and spiced flavor, which is why it’s the star of many delicious main dishes.
 Spice up your dinner menu with these flavorsome leftover corned beef recipes.

 Got a great deal of extra corned beef from last night’s party?
-Into the tortilla, it goes!
-Cheesy quesadilla is a timeless favorite when it comes to working with all sorts of leftovers.
-This easy-breezy recipe is great as a speedy fix for any meal of the day.
+Into the tortilla it goes!
+Cheesy quesadillas are a timeless favorite when it comes to repurposing all sorts of leftovers.
+Add a few popular sides for corned beef, and you will have a quick yet nutritious meal.

 This corned beef quesadilla takes minutes to get ready.
 Sprinkle the tortillas with the classic ingredients of a Reuben, such as Swiss cheese, corned beef, sauerkraut, and fry to perfect on both sides.
 Don’t be shy with the Thousand Island dressing, and it’s too good to skimp!

-In this recipe, we’re using sauerkraut.
+Remember to make some sides for this quesadilla.
+In this recipe, I use sauerkraut.
 However, if you don’t have any on hand, the quesadilla will still turn out incredible with regular cabbages.
-Pair this quesadilla with a side of veggies, take a big bite, and savor the complex flavors melting on your tongue.
+Then, take a big bite and savor the complex flavors melting on your tongue.

 Fried rice is the perfect canvas for corned beef to be the star of the show.
 This Asian-inspired delight is easy to make yet boasts tons of umami flavor.
-All you need for this recipe is a handful of simple ingredients such as rice, corned beef, eggs, garlic, and soy sauce.
+You only need a handful of simple ingredients such as rice, corned beef, eggs, garlic, and soy sauce.

 With all chopped up and stirred together, this meal is so scrumptious; no one will notice it’s made from leftovers.
 If you love an extra appearance, top the plate with a sunny-side-up egg.
 When the yolk runs through the rice, it’s a sight for sore eyes.